-Whatever hair texture is, a messy bun is perfect for all occasions.
-From messy buns with bangs, through high messy buns, to glamorous messy buns, there are tons of options!
+Whatever your hair texture may be, a messy bun is perfect for all occasions.
+From messy buns with bangs and high messy buns to glamorous messy buns, there are a ton of messy bun options.

-The beauty of a messy bun is to appear effortless, and know that any errors you make while styling it will look intentional.
+The goal of a classic messy bun is to appear effortless, so any errors you make while styling it will look intentional.

 - Put your hair into a ponytail using a scrunchie.
-It's up to you whether you comb it first to remove knots or not (depending on how smooth of a finish you're looking for).
+(Our set of three satin scrunchies is perfect for this look!)
+It's up to you whether you comb your hair first to remove knots or not, depending on how smooth of a finish you're looking for.